Left and Center: Roger circa, 1981

 It is not believed that he left on his own accord as he left behind all of his clothing, his car, his motorcycle, skis, and his money that he had in his bank account.
 While Rogers family stated that he had been acting oddly during the month before he vanished, mainly preoccupied, he had no behavior or issues that would cause him to runaway.

-Authorities believe that River met with foul play on the day of his disappearance and was likely killed shortly after he was last seen.
+Authorities believe that Roger met with foul play on the day of his disappearance and was likely killed shortly after he was last seen.
 One of Rogers teachers at the time, John Pash, is a considered a person of interest in his disappearance.
 He was a social studies teacher and wrestling coach at Cedaredge High School in 1981.

 Roger was known to visit Johns house on a regular basis.
 His home was located right next to the high school and Roger went there to turn in his homework assignments.
 One of Rogers former classmates stated his belief in the possibility that Rogers remains might be buried underneath Johns former residence in 1994.